 Within our academic Schools there are also various subject-related libraries that stock a limited number of course books.

-There are more than 10,000 computers for students to use across the University campus, so it is not necessary to bring your own computer.
-However, if you would like a personal computer, you can buy one easily in the UK and you may be able to sell it to another student after your studies.
+There are more than 10,000 computers for students to use across the University campus, so it isn't necessary to buy your own computer or laptop.
+However, if you would like a personal laptop, you can easily buy one before or once you arrive, and you may be able to sell it to another student after your studies.